Atlanta Balalaika Society

 Angelina Galashenkova-Reed

-The Atlanta Balalaika Society rehearses on Thursday nights from 7:30 to 9:30 pm (and on some Saturdays) at the Winters Chapel United Methodist Church, 5105 Winters Chapel Road, Atlanta, GA 30360.
+The Atlanta Balalaika Society rehearses on Wednesday evenings from 7:30 to 9:30 pm (and on some Saturdays) at the Winters Chapel United Methodist Church, 5105 Winters Chapel Road, Atlanta, GA 30360.
 We have members of all ages and levels!
 If you are interested in joining the orchestra, please visit our “Contact Us” page.

 Home